B3rn475/HCBackend/README.md

  */

 **GET** : /choose
-returns the list of available aglorithsm
+returns the list of available aglorithms

 **GET** : /choose/random
 choose a random combination of __image__ and __tag__ that has already been tagged by a user